akyaiy/GoSally-mvp/README.md

   session.response.send(session.request.params.get())
   -- send everything passed in the parameters in response.
   ```
+  **Why Care?** You can extend node behavior dynamically, write custom logic fast, and iterate without recompiling — perfect for experiments or automation.
   </details>
 - **Relatively flexible configuration** <details>
-you can configure the server port, address, name, node settings, and more. 💡 More settings are planned in the future.</details>
+you can configure the server port, address, name, node settings, and more. 💡 More settings are planned in the future. **Why Care?** Configure nodes for any environment, from Raspberry Pi to VPS, without touching the source code. obviously :)</details>
 - ***And more in the future***

 > [!IMPORTANT]